skip to content

 The main gist is:

-Clearly outline the benefits of joining your membership site, and highlight ways that your community offers a safe, trusting place for like-minded people to lift each other up, solve their problems, and reach their goals.
+Clearly outline the benefits of joining your membership community, and highlight ways that your community offers a safe, trusting place for like-minded people to lift each other up, solve their problems, and reach their goals.

 Once the benefits are outlined, you can put a number to it.